phaustin/quantecon-example/book/docs/python_essentials.md

 ## More Functions

-Let\'s talk a bit more about functions, which are all important for good programming style.
+Let's talk a bit more about functions, which are all important for good programming style.

 ### The Flexibility of Python Functions